Mobile menu toggle

 Mujjo leather iPhone case review

-The Camera Control button on newer iPhones is the quickest way to get to the camera.
+The Camera Control on newer iPhones is the quickest way to get to the camera.

 Photo: David Snow/Cult of Mac

-The iPhone 17e also lacks a Camera Control button on the right side.
-I use the Camera Control to quickly bring up the camera all the time; I really miss having it there.
-I’ve already set my Action button to run a Shortcut, swapped out the Camera button on the Lock Screen for an Apple TV remote button and disabled the swipe gesture on the Lock Screen.
+The iPhone 17e also lacks a Camera Control on the right side.
+I use the Camera Control to quickly bring up the camera all the time; I really miss it on the 17e.
+I’ve already set my Action button to run a shortcut, swapped out the Camera button on the Lock Screen for an Apple TV remote button, and disabled the swipe gesture on the Lock Screen.
 On my iPhone 16 Pro, I know that at any time, I can simply click the Camera Control to bring it up.

-I intended to re-enable the Lock Screen swipe gesture, accepting the risk of the camera accidentally getting activated in my pocket again.
+I intended to re-enable the Lock Screen swipe gesture to launch the camera, accepting the risk of it accidentally activating in my pocket.
 But I was a bit lazy about it; I just unlocked my phone and opened the Camera from the App Library.

 Apple is slowly walking back the complicated swipe gestures and pressure sensitivity on the new phones that have a Camera Control.
 I wouldn’t be surprised if the iPhone 18 or 19’s Camera Control is just a plain old button.
 Whenever that change happens, I bet the “e” phone will get it, too.